perrybutler/rapid-server/README.md

 Future milestones include:

 * Implement more of the official HTTP spec - headers, mimetypes, etc.
+* Replace IAsyncResult with SocketAsyncEventArgs to prevent high volume object allocations and improve async performance.
 * Virtual hosts and directory security.
 * Certificates, signing and encryption (SSL/HTTPS).
 * PHP handler via CGI and FastCGI.